orielmalik/NewsService/README.md

-# Redis-Flask Project
+# Flask-Redis-MARIADB Project

-This project demonstrates the integration of Redis, a powerful in-memory data store, with a Flask web application.
-By leveraging Redis's speed and flexibility, you can enhance your Flask application's performance and functionality.
+"This project leverages Redis as a real-time data store for a news website that primarily uses MariaDB for persistent data storage.
+By pushing frequently accessed data into Redis, the service aims to enhance application performance and reduce load on the database."

 ![Flask ](https://flask.palletsprojects.com/en/2.3.x/static/img/flask-logo.png)
 ![Redis ](https://redis.io/assets/img/redis-logo.svg)